mhrono/jamf-sofa-processor/README.md

 ## Acknowledgements

 Big thanks to the creators and maintainers of SOFA (https://sofa.macadmins.io/), without whom this project would not be possible
+Huge thanks as well to the creators and maintainers of jamf-pro-sdk (https://github.com/macadmins/jamf-pro-sdk-python), also without whom this project would not be possible

 ## Known Issues/Deficiencies